Magnetic ice skating craft

 • Dowel rods or chopsticks

-• Extra strong small magnets – these ones are not exactly the same as the ones I used but they look like they’d do the job
+• Extra strong small magnets – these ones look similar to what I used

 • Paint